asaumierdemers/BroadNibBackground/README.md

 BroadNibBackground
 ==================

-RoboFont extension that draws a broad nib contrast in the background of the glyph window.
+RoboFont extension that draws a broad nib contrast from the background layer.

 ![Preview](preview.png "Preview")